'Despite Covid, India sees 2nd-best yr of Fintech funding'

-New Delhi, Feb 25 (IANS) The Covid-19 disruptions have given an added push to the development of digital ecosystem in the country as is evident from the increased investor activity in the Fintech sector despite the challenges posed by the pandemic.
+New Delhi: The Covid-19 disruptions have given an added push to the development of digital ecosystem in the country as is evident from the increased investor activity in the Fintech sector despite the challenges posed by the pandemic.

 According to KPMG's Pulse of Fintech H2'20 report, disruptions have turned into opportunities for the sector with India attracting $2.7 billion in Fintech investment in 2020, the second highest amount ever next to 2019's peak of $3.5 billion.